 How much can I borrow?

-Loan amounts typically range from £100 to £1,000, depending on your affordability and the lender’s terms.
+Loan amounts usually range from one hundred to one thousand pounds, depending on what you can afford and the individual lender’s criteria.

 Will a credit check be required?